salesforce/eslint-plugin-lwc/docs/rules/no-template-children.md

 ## Prevent accessing the immediate children of this.template (no-template-children)

-Directly querying the children of `this.template` can produce inconsistent results across browsers and across native and synthetic shadow DOM.
-This rules prevents accessing these unsafe properties.
+Directly accessing the Shadow root children elements via `this.template` can produce inconsistent results across browsers and across native and synthetic shadow DOM.
+This rule prevents accessing these unsafe properties.

 ### Rule details